examdawn/content/NEP2020/2024/BCA/3rdsem/ccn/assignments/assignment2.md

 ## Q7.Explain Selective Repeat Request.
 ## Q8.Explain Designing Issues with a Network Layer.
 ## Q9.Explain Distance Vector Routing Algorithm.
+Distance Vector Routing is an algorithm where a router calculates distances to destinations based solely on its immediate neighbors.
+It shares its routing table with directly connected routers at regular intervals, allowing them to update their tables.
+The Bellman-Ford algorithm is typically used for route computation.
+Despite its simplicity, Distance Vector Routing faces issues like the Count to Infinity problem and persistent routing loops. [[1](https://www.geeksforgeeks.org/difference-between-distance-vector-routing-and-link-state-routing/)]

 ## Q10.Explain Link Status Routing Algorithm.
 The Link Status Routing Algorithm, or Link State Routing, is a dynamic routing protocol where each router maintains a complete view of the entire network.
 Unlike Distance Vector protocols, routers flood their link state information across the network to ensure all routers share the same topology.
 Dijkstra’s Algorithm is used to compute the shortest paths to all destinations, preventing persistent routing loops.
 However, this flooding can lead to increased network traffic. [[1](https://www.geeksforgeeks.org/difference-between-distance-vector-routing-and-link-state-routing/)]

 ## Q11.Explain Leaky Bucket Algorithm with an neat diagram.
 ## Q12.Explain Token Bucket Algorithm with an neat diagram.
 ## Q13.Explain service provided by Transport Layer Protocol.